kognifai/Galore/SDK-documentation/TQL.md

 -  **Measurement time series** is a sequence of timestamp values or vectors.
 Value is a vector with a single element.

--  **Alarm log** is a sequence of alarms on a system or subsystem
+-  **Alarm log** is a sequence of alarms on a system or a subsystem

-- **Active alarms** is a sequence of lists where each list contains the active alarms at that time.
-Whenever an alarms active state changes, the change is reflected in the by active alarms sequence.
-All systems and sub systems have an active alarms sequence.
+- **Active alarms** is a sequence of lists where each list contains active alarms.
+Whenever the state of an active alarm changes, it       reflects in active alarms sequence.
+Each system and sub system has an active alarms sequence.

--  **Sample set logs** are streams of more complex data structures such as weather forecasts, production forecasts, power curves, amplitude spectrum and much more.
+-  **Sample set logs** are streams of complex data structures such as weather forecasts, production forecasts, power curves,           amplitude spectrum and much more.

 # Event types